Welcome to the Official Website of Forrest City Public Library. Founded in 1921.

 The library has seven computer terminals that are available for use by patrons who have library cards or picture ID.
 There is a reference section and Arkansas genealogy available for use in the library.

 A library card is not necessary to participate in programs offered at the library.
-Circulating collection of books, audios and DVDs are available to be checked out by library patrons.
+Circulating collection of books, audios, DVDs, and hotspots are available to be checked out by library patrons.